brightcove/brightcove-player-sdk-ios/FairPlay.md

-#Using FairPlay With The Brightcove Player SDK for iOS
+#Using FairPlay With The Brightcove Player SDK for iOS, version 6.0.2.86

 Quick Start
 ===========